heclak/community-a4e-c/README.md

 - Never, ever install the A-4E-C files directly into your DCS World installation files!
 This will cause your DCS World to not locate the module, create conflicts with other modules, and other problems.

-- If you have multiple DCS-related folders in your `C:\Users\username\Saved Games`, for example, `DCS`, `DCS.openbeta` or `DCS.openalpha`, locate your DCS World installation folder and locate the `dcs_variant.txt` file.
+- If you have multiple DCS-related folders in your `C:\Users\username\Saved Games`, for example, `DCS`, or `DCS.openbeta` , locate your DCS World installation folder and locate the `dcs_variant.txt` file.
 If this file is present, its contents determines the folder structure your DCS World installation is using.

+- If you are recieving an authorization error, you have installed the module incorrectly.
+Double check the installation instructions above, have installed the module to the correct folder, and do not have any improperly installed files remaining in your DCS world game files.
+Any conflicts will result in the persistence of this this error.

+- If you find you can't take control of the aircraft, ensure you have installed Microsoft's Visual Studio 2015, 2017 and 2019 Redistributable libraries.
+Windows users running DCS world are typically running x64, so you will want to download and install vc_redist.x64.exe (~15 MB) from the following page, install the library, and then restart your computer: (https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)

-## Frequently Asked Questions
+## Frequently Asked Questions and Troubleshooting

 **Q: Is it really free?**